ampas/idt-calculator/README.md

 The implicit specification of the IDT archive requires that the image sequences are stored in specific directories that match the JSON schema:

 ![IDT Archive Implicit Structure](docs/_static/idt_archive_implicit_structure.png)

+The implicit specification cannot represent some of the metadata that the explicit specification supports, e.g. `manufacture` or `exposure_settings`.

 ## License